duderstadt-lab/mars-docs/tutorials/WorkingWithMars/create-a-molecule-archive.md

 <img align='center' src='{{site.baseurl}}/tutorials/img/TCreateMoleculeArchive/img20.png' width='450' />

 After going through the entire dataset, go back to the desktop page of **Mars Rover**.
 After refreshing the "tag plot" the amount of molecules per tag is displayed.
-In our case: 11

 <img align='center' src='{{site.baseurl}}/tutorials/img/TCreateMoleculeArchive/img22.png' width='450' />

 ### 6. Saving the MoleculeArchive

-The archive can be safed as a .yama file by selecting the save option.
+The archive can be saved as a .yama file by selecting the save option.
 Now the data can be further analysed and plotted using Python.
-If you are interested in that, please continue with the [tutorial on MoleculeArchive data handling in Python](https://duderstadt-lab.github.io/mars-docs/tutorials/marsto/open-a-Molecule-Archive-in-Python/)
+If you are interested in that, please continue with the [tutorial on Molecule Archive data handling in Python](https://duderstadt-lab.github.io/mars-docs/tutorials/marsto/open-a-Molecule-Archive-in-Python/)

 <img align='center' src='{{site.baseurl}}/tutorials/img/TCreateMoleculeArchive/img21.png' width='200' />